Have a read on below at some quick stats and facts on the Carolina Panthers to get you started:

 What is the Carolina Panthers record?

-The new NFL season has begun.
-Last season, the Carolina Panthers finished fourth in the National Football Conference South, with a 5-11 win loss record.
+The Carolina Panthers finished the 2020 season with a 5-11 record.

 Did the Carolina Panthers win last night?